 - Alphabetical: The causes are sorted in ascending alphabetical order.

-You can also combine some causes :
+You can also group some causes together:

 Pareto chart in XLSTAT